particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 Current measurements taken at 3.6V via the battery input.
 For more information about measuring power usage, see [power measurement](/hardware/power/power-measurement/).

-### Power consumption (M635)

-To be determined at a later date.
-When operated on LTE Cat M1 or 2G, should be similar to M404.

 ### Radio specifications